 Snacks and Drinks

 If popcorn is served at a film festival, that is a plus.
 Over the years, OFF has served flavored popcorn from Decorah’s own Pinter’s Gardens and Pumpkins.
-Some venues sell food and drinks for your enjoyment, thus, saving precious time while introducing you to delicious tasting food and drink.
-At Hotel Winneshiek, festival attendees are able to purchase adult beverages and take them upstairs to the Steyer Opera House.
-Tip: The margaritas are made just the way a margarita should be.
+Some venues sell food and drinks for your enjoyment, thus, saving precious time while introducing you to the variety of tastes that are found in Winneshiek County.
+At Hotel Winneshiek, festival attendees can purchase adult beverages and take them upstairs to the Steyer Opera House.
+Tip: The margaritas are made just the way a margarita should be with orange juice and a salted rim.

 Orange juice is key to any good margarita.